This tool calculates the digital output of an analog-to-digital converter (ADC).

 Sampling Rate – What does it mean and how is it calculated?

-ADC sampling rate – The time it takes in an ADC (Analog-to-Digital Converter) for a sample of an Analog input to be converted to its equivalent Digital value.
+ADC sampling rate – From the time it takes in an ADC (Analog-to-Digital Converter) for a sample of an Analog input to be converted to its equivalent Digital value.

 Notes on Other Learning Resources